 Brian James Gage designs and directs Magic Engine’s generative production architecture, overseeing the technical execution of its hybrid and AI-driven projects, including generative VFX, SFX, and music composition.

 An award-winning genre novelist, he is also founder of K13 Cinematics, the world's first micro-studio to produce and commercially distribute a feature-length film using a fully generative AI workflow.
-He has since written and directed two additional generative features, with multiple releases scheduled for 2026.
+He has since written, directed, and completed three additional generative features, with multiple releases scheduled for 2026.

 Brian leads the design and execution of Magic Engine’s custom generative production pipeline, enabling rapid cinematic proof-of-concept without compromising creative authorship.